crusher-dev/docsv2/docs/advanced/custom-code-usecases.md

 ---
-title: Custom Code Usecases
+title: Core function
-sidebar_label: Custom Code
+sidebar_label: Code basics
 ---

 This guide is to walk you through, on how-to use custom code